Find Data

 Citing research data

-Data should always be cited to give credit to the original author or producer and to help other researchers find the material.
+Always cite data to credit the original author or producer and to help other researchers locate the material.